paulcap510/hotel-booking-fastapi/README.md

 - [ ] Experience request price (`total_price`) is calculated and stored at request time to protect against the host later changing the experience's price while a request is still pending — but if a request is later modified, the price is not recalculated.
 - [ ] `migrate_data.py` was a one-time script for the SQLite → Postgres data migration; not intended to be re-run against a populated Postgres database.
 - [ ] On Render's free tier, files uploaded through the live app (hotel/experience photos) don't persist across service restarts, since the free tier uses ephemeral storage.
 Images committed to the repo (seed data) are unaffected, since they're deployed as part of the codebase.
 A production setup would use object storage (e.g. S3, Cloudinary) for user uploads.
+- [ ] Geocoding failures (Nominatim down, rate-limited, or an unrecognized place name) currently fall back to plain substring matching on `city` rather than radius search; a production system might retry, cache more aggressively, or use a paid provider with an SLA.
+- [ ] The 20-mile search radius is a fixed constant, not user-adjustable or distance-unit-aware (miles only).